Red Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Red Sox have a record of 3-2.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 3-2.

-- In their last 10 games with a total, the Red Sox and their opponents have failed to hit the over five times.
+- When it comes to the total, the Red Sox and their opponents are 5-5-0 in their previous 10 games.

+- The previous 10 Red Sox contests have not had a spread posted by oddsmakers.

 Discover More About This Game